atteneder/glTFast/README.md

   }
 }
 ```

-Note: You have to have a GIT LFS client (large file support) installed on your system.
-Otherwise you will get an error that the native library file (dll on Windows) is corrupt!

 Next time you open your project in Unity, it will download the packages automatically.
 There's more detail about how to add packages via GIT URLs in the [Unity documentation](https://docs.unity3d.com/Manual/upm-git.html).